VectorDBCloud/Showcase/README.md

 - [Code of Conduct](#code-of-conduct)
 - [License](#license)
 - [Disclaimer](#disclaimer)

+## About

+Vector Database Cloud provides one-click deployment of popular vector databases including Qdrant, Milvus, ChromaDB, and Pgvector on cloud.
+Our platform ensures a secure API, a comprehensive customer dashboard, efficient vector search, and real-time monitoring.

 ## Featured Projects

 [This section will be populated with customer projects.
 For each project, include:]